 Refined and processed carbs like grains, flours, and sugars should be strictly avoided.
 If you want to make a “cold turkey” dietary switch for thyroid health, start by removing these foods from your diet.
 Note, this does not mean that you should stop eating carbs altogether.
 Instead, replace them with high-quality carb sources like vegetables, fruits, nuts, and seeds.
 You can even enjoy very moderate amounts of Paleo-friendly sweeteners like raw honey and maple syrup, which also offer nutritional benefits.

 While each individual’s carb counts for thyroid wellness will differ, most won’t want to go any lower than 150 grams per day.
-Some may need closer to 200, depending on their age, weight, condition of their thyroid, and other factors like if you’re a very active person, or trying to get pregnant or breastfeeding.
+Some may need closer to 200, depending on their age, weight, condition of their thyroid, and other factors like if you’re a very active person, or trying to get pregnant or breastfeeding. [tweet_quote]Refined and processed carbs like grains, flours, and sugars should be strictly avoided.
+Instead, replace them with high-quality carb sources like vegetables, fruits, nuts, and seeds.[/tweet_quote]

 Keep in mind that when eating these high-quality carbs, you also need to pair them with high-quality protein and fat.
 Eating carbs on their own, even quality ones, can lead to insulin problems in people who already have compromised hormone function – including thyroid issues.
 While you don’t have to get crazy and measure your macros all the time, just know that when eating carbs, you should also eat at least one whole serving of protein or healthy fat, or both.